Census Research

 The Kem C. Gardner Policy Institute is the lead agency for three Census Bureau partnership programs: the State Data Center, the Federal State Cooperative for Population Estimates, and the Federal State Cooperative for Population Projections.
 The Institute is the state resource for insights into Census Bureau programs and products through these partnerships.

-Exploring Utah’s Hispanic or Latino Groups: A Detailed Analysis
+Exploring Utah’s Asian Groups: A Detailed Analysis

 Exploring Utah’s Racial and Ethnic Groups: A Detailed Analysis